 One thing you should therefore do is make sure that your staff are regularly checked for any criminal activity or background that could pose a risk or bring harm to the individuals they are in contact with.

 Do you need to organise a criminal background check for your staff?
 Or are you unsure of whether this would be required for your company or charity?
-Contact Care Check today to find out more about our comprehensive DBS and CRB checks.
+Contact Care Check today to find out more about our comprehensive DBS and CRB checks, or register your organisation here.